Whole horse veterinary rehabilitation

 • Frequent message updates and weekly detailed updates on your horse’s assessments and progress

-• A detailed plan for going home and teaching how to continue with what has helped your horse during their stay
+• A detailed plan for going home with ongoing support

 • The opportunity to come back for the day for resets when needed